-Lessons From the Pilgrims For Your Thanksgiving Marketing
+Lessons Learned for Your Thanksgiving Marketing

 When the Pilgrims landed in the New World in the early 17th century, they faced a daunting task: survive on — and colonize — a brand new continent, filled with strange flora and fauna, and a local population that they couldn’t communicate with.
 At their disposal, they had only a few ships with a rapidly dwindling food supply and their own wits.